Kozel-SD/js-basic/README.md

 ```
 # Safe wrappers
 ## safeWrap
 Wrapper for a function that could throw an error.
+The provided function is called immediately without arguments.
 ```javascript
 import {
 	safeWrap